 In the Name of ALLAH, The Most Gracious, The Most Merciful

-8. Top scholars are saying things, more and more, about the gospels, the Bible and the historical Jesus (peace be upon him) that is directly at odds with what the (practicing) Christians believe.
+Top scholars are saying things (in this viceo HERE), more and more, about the gospels, the Bible and the historical Jesus (peace be upon him) that is directly at odds with what the (practicing) Christians believe.
 First, the Gospel writers do not claim to be eye-witnesses; the gospels are written in sophisticated Greek, whereas the followers of Jesus (peace be upon him) were illiterates; there is a degree of literary dependency across the gospels.
 Some examples are given of how the Christology changes from gospel to gospel: scholars distinguish between an earlier ‘human’ Jesus and a later ‘magical’ Jesus; they believe the earlier picture of him is more accurate.
 They believe he was a prophet, a Messiah, and an eschatological prophet – like the Old Testament Prophets.
 This strikes Muslims as familiar – because it co-incides with what the Muslims have always said abut him; this is yet another ayah (sign) of the miralce of the Qur’an.

 They used to say it was a tradition to write in the name of another.
 It was an acceptable convention in scholarship.
 However, what’s happened is there has been a breakdown of this assumption.
 Bart Ehrman has written a book, called, ‘Forgery and Counterforgery.’
 He says (amongst others things): he looks at this assumption that it was an acceptable convention to write in someonee else’s name in the ancient world.
 A Bishop caught his acolyte forging and the reason the acolyte gave was: ‘For the love of Paul’.
 Ehrman actually found evidence that everytime a forgery was discovered (as above) – such forgers were condemned because of their intention to deceive the reader.